xieruoyi/ECE444-F2023-Lab5/README.md

 # ECE444-Lab5-TDD
-Pros:
+Pros of TDD:
-1. Improved Code Quality: Since developers write tests first, they can focus on the requirements and edge cases.
-This often results in more robust and less buggy code.
+Improved Code Quality: By writing tests first, developers focus on requirements and potential edge cases upfront.
+This approach often yields more stable and error-resistant code.
-2. Better Code Design: TDD can lead to more modular and maintainable code.
-When writing tests first, developers often create more modular functions and classes to make the testing process easier.
+Better Code Design: TDD tends to produce more modular and easily maintainable code.
+Since developers are writing tests beforehand, they naturally design functions and classes that are simpler to test and integrate.
-3. Immediate Feedback: Developers get immediate feedback when writing the code.
-If a function doesn't work as expected, they know right away.
+Immediate Feedback: The cycle of TDD provides developers with immediate feedback on their code.
+This immediate validation means that if something is amiss, it's identified and addressed promptly, reducing future debugging time.

-Cons:
+Cons of TDD:
-1. Steep Learning Curve: Developers new to TDD might find it challenging to write tests first or might struggle with writing effective tests.
+Learning Curve: For those unfamiliar with TDD, there can be a significant learning curve.
+Understanding how to write effective tests and adapting to the "tests first" mindset can be challenging initially.

-2. Slower Initial Development: Writing tests before the actual code can slow down the initial development process.
+Initial Development Pace: While TDD can save time in the long run by reducing bugs, it might make the initial phase of development feel slower, as tests are written before any functional code.

-3. Risk of Overengineering: With a focus on writing tests for every bit of functionality, there's a potential to overengineer solutions.
+Risk of Overengineering: With an emphasis on extensive test coverage, there's a possibility that developers might introduce unnecessary complexity to the code.

-4. False Sense of Security: Just because all tests pass doesn't mean the software is bug-free.
-Poorly written tests might miss crucial scenarios or edge cases.
+False Sense of Security: Passing tests don't guarantee a bug-free application.
+The efficacy of TDD relies heavily on the quality of the tests written, and poorly crafted tests can overlook vital scenarios.